-- Only issues the INCR burst type - Only issues the Data, Non-secure, and Unprivileged protection type
+- Only issues the INCR burst type - Only issues the data, non-secure, and unprivileged protection type - For 7 series Gen2 IP, limited to 1DW (4 Bytes) transaction only

-User interrupt in MSI-X mode
+User Interrupt in MSI-X Mode

-Users need to program a different vector number for each user interrupts in the IRQ Block User Vector Number register (Table 2-88, Table 2-89, Table 2-90, and Table 2-91) to generate acks for all user interrupts.
+Users need to program a different vector number for each user interrupts in the IRQ Block User Vector Number register to generate acks for all user interrupts.
 This generates acks for all user interrupts when there are simultaneous interrupts.
 When all vector numbers are pointing to the same MSI-X entry, there is only one ack.